costikid/poemly/README.md

 # Express.js Backend with User Authentication and Poem Management API

 Things to note: Use the branch called "final".
 The auth is implemented using a token generated in the backend, which is then transformed into a cookie in the frontend to retrieve it.
 This app is not ready for real life deployment, as some security best practices still need to be implemented.
+The files apiConfig.js and authConfig.js in the frontend folder are not being used.
+I need to leave them there for future reference...

 - BACKEND